-&lt;sup>9 Alexander, S.J., Mclain, R.J., Jones, E.T. & Oswalt, S.N.
-2011.
-Challenges and approaches to assessing the market value exporting 3,900, 9,200 and 7,800 tonnes respectively in 1998, 1984 and 1990.
-Total Turkish exports were about 800 tonnes in 1990 and the Turkish harvest value was estimated at US\$14.4 million in 1993.
-Although commercial gathering is increasing, varying harvests and competition result in wide fluctuations of prices, with varying wholesale values of wild fungi harvests in the USA of US\$35-57 million during 1998-2007.
-In Tibet the US\$225 million harvest of medicinal Cordyceps sinensis approximated 40% of rural incomes, but there are few in Europe who make their sole living from harvesting wild fungi.
-However, the recreational value of European fungi may be much greater than the commodity value, as costs of collecting wild fungi and plant materials in 7 communities were about a tenth of the $\leq 35$ billion spent annually onangling and hunting.
+Over the past two decades, gathering of fungi has also increased in popularity among amateur enthusiasts.
+In some countries, gathering wild fungi is a major economic activity as well as being a national pastime.
+Since the 1980s, increased use of wild fungi by gourmet chefs and the development of an international market have created opportunities for commercial harvesting.
+Assessing commercial value of harvests is challenging the Baltic States, Poland and Yugoslavia were exporting, respectively, 3,900 tonnes in 1998; 9,200 tonnes in 1984; and 7,800 tonnes in 1990.
+Total Turkish exports were about 800 tonnes in 1990 and the Turkish harvest value was estimated at US\$14.4 million in 19933.
+Although commercial gathering is increasing, varying harvests and competition result in wide fluctuations of prices, with varying wholesale values of wild fungi harvests in the USA of US\$35-57 million during 1998-20079.
+In Tibet the US\$225 million harvest of medicinal Ophiocordyceps sinensis approximated 40% of rural incomes11, but there are few in Europe who make their sole living from harvesting wild fungi2.
+However, the recreational value of European fungi may be much greater than the commodity value, as spending on collecting wild fungi and plant materials in 7 study communities were about a tenth as much as on angling and hunting, which is €35 billion annually across Europe1.

 The expansion of commercial harvest in Europe has resulted in the introduction of national, regional and even communal regulatory and licensing systems in several countries.
 The regulatory and policy approach differs widely between countries and regions.
-In Scandinavia, fungi gatherers have open access and can pick as long as they do not harm property.
-Finland promotes greater harvest of fungi as an underutilized resource , while in the Netherlands gathering of fungi is strongly discouraged through codes and local acts.
+In Scandinavia, fungi gatherers have open access and can pick as long as they do not harm property12.
+Finland promotes greater harvest of fungi as an underutilized resource^{13,14}, while in the Netherlands gathering of fungi is strongly discouraged through codes and local acts15.
 In France and Italy, there are gathering permits and timing and volume of harvest is regulated through daily limits and harvesting calendars.
 In some regions in Italy, this is complemented by the requirement to pass a proficiency test.
-In Spain, local communities administer permit schemes to regulate the collection of truffles.
+In Spain, local communities administer permit schemes to regulate the collection of truffles2.
+In Slovenia there is a general limit (2 kg/person/day) for gathering of fungi and a list of strictly protected fungi which are not allowed to gather, unless they are used for scientific or awareness purposes16.

-Information about the success or even the need for these schemes is sketchy and highlights the general difficulty of monitoring the conditions set by regulation as well as their social and environmental impact.
-The impact of harvesting wild fungi on the fungi and their habitat is frequently debated and research to date is inconclusive.
-In addition, little is known about collectors and collecting practices and the fairness of schemes in terms of equitable access to resources.
+Most of the existing regulations and policies are more oriented toward ensuring equitable access to the resource rather for conservation purposes.
+The impact of harvesting wild fungi on the fungi and their habitat is poorly understood and frequently debated.
+Trafficking is occurring in some countries, but illegal harvesting and trade is difficult to assess scientifically.
+Little is known about collectors and collection practices and the fairness of schemes in terms of equitable access to resources.
 Sustainability of fungi harvesting and its different dimensions will be discussed in more detail in section 1.5.

-B. The Bern Convention and its relevance to the gathering of fungi and lichens
+B. The Bern Convention and its relevance to the gathering of fungi

-The Convention on the Conservation of European Wildlife and Natural Habitats (hereafter referred to as the Bern Convention) was signed in Bern, Switzerland in 1979 and came into force on 1 June 1982.
-It aims to conserve wild flora and fauna species within States, and emphasises the need for cooperation in the conservation of species and habitats across national borders, with emphasis on endangered and vulnerable species (including migrants) and their habitats.
+The Convention on the Conservation of European Wildlife and Natural Habitats (hereafter referred to as the Bern Convention17) aims to conserve wild flora and fauna species within States, and emphasises the need for cooperation in the conservation of species and habitats across national